Many parents and carers feel the same about their own children. In the run-up to the 2015 budget it was reported that:

 We will review how things are going after six weeks and at other intervals as we progress, although I welcome feedback at any point.
 Any family news, changes in your child’s mood or behaviour are all important aspects to share together.

 We will come to an agreement as to when counselling will end, in consultation with you and your child.
 It’s always best to work towards the ending with care and gradually, over a number of weeks.

 If you have other questions then please contact me to arrange a chat over the phone.

 I look forward to getting to know you and your child.

 I also work with child clients and parent-child dyads referred to me by schools and children’s services.
+I have undertaken further training in adoption issues and I often work with Hampshire and other County councils to support fostering and adoption, helping families struggling with the challenges they face.
 See above for how child counselling could work for the children and families you know.
 This can include Video Interaction Guidance (VIG).
 Read more on my VIG page for this.